-CFM is proud to offer the Market as a resource to other community-based nonprofits.
-No sales are permitted from community booths unless given approval ahead of time by CFM staff.
+CFM is proud to offer the Market as a resource to other community-based not-for-profits.
+No sales are permitted from community booths unless given approval ahead of time by CFM Management.
 Application and pre-approval is required from CFM Management and City of Charleston.